Battle of Khyriv: The Battle

 Two days later, with an order for a further attack on Niżankowice and Przemyśl; a hundred of lieutenant Tarnavsky and a hundred of chetar (platoon-leader) Kapenis marched on Niżankowice, and a centurion Osyp Stanimir with a hundred of chetar Karavans crossed the village of Grochowce (Horohivtsi) through Hujsko (Hiysko) and Sierakośce (Serakiztsi), besieged the Grochowce fort and occupied it.
 The armored train of the chetar Sadlich operated in the direction of Ustrzyki, its crew blew up a railway bridge.
 The armored train supported Berezhnytsky's riflemen attack on Przemyśl.
 The Polish command concentrated the overwhelming forces there, including an armored trains.
 In the evening, the platoon of Karavan occupied Fort Optyń in Pikulice (Pikulychy), 2 kilometers from Przemyśl.
 The garrison under the cover of night retreated from Niżankowice to Przemyśl.

 On December 8, Kravs received reinforcements – a kurin (400 bayonets), he attacked the enemy in the direction of Przemyśl and on December 9 was 1 km from this strategically important Polish city.

 At the beginning of December, General Zygmunt Zelinsky became the head of the Przemyśl Military District; almost immediately he received an order to counterattack towards Chyrów and Sambor.

 On December 11, a Polish counterattack took place near Grochowce and Hermanowice (Hermanovychi), the Ukrainian counterattack from Fredropol in the direction of Darowice (Darovychi) was repulsed by the Poles, the Ukrainian forces withdrew from Fredropol to the south and south-east.
 Since December 13, the Polish 2nd Regiment of the Podhale Rifles of Lieutenant Karol Matzenauer fought near Khyriv.

 On December 13, Kravs received an order from the Supreme Command, which surprised him.
 This order, he wrote in his memoirs, "forbade the initiation of any offensive on Przemyśl."
 He was forced to stop the operation, under pressure from the enemy to retreat to previous positions, but then did not let the Poles advance further.
-In this area, Kravs formed a powerful group "Khyrov", which reliably held the front.
+In this area, Kravs formed a powerful group "Khyriv", which reliably held the front.
 Kravs considered the decision of the command to be wrong, as he was convinced that a successful strike by the main forces on Przemyśl would force the Poles to leave Lviv.

-On December 15, 1918, a battle took place near Niżankowice between Ukrainian and Polish armored trains, which proved unsuccessful for the Ukrainians, and the train retreated to Khyriv.
+On December 15, 1918, a battle took place near Nyzhankovychi between Ukrainian and Polish armored trains, which proved unsuccessful for the Ukrainians, and the train retreated to Khyriv.
 The damage was so significant that the crew was forced to abandon it, the armored train fell into the hands of the enemy.
 After fighting on the outskirts of Khyriv, the Poles recaptured the city on December 16.